rocky/python-decompile-cfg/README.rst

 redoing the grammar more or less from scratch to simplify it and try to match Python's AST better.

-Recall that when this code was first created there was no such thing as a Python AST.
+Recall that when this code was first created, there was no such thing as a Python AST.
 So using this to guide the grammar was impossible.
-We had tried prevously to match up nonterminal names when possible, changing CamelCase to snake_case.
-However with Python 3's AST, a reexamination and rewriting of the entire underlying grammar is warranted.
+We had tried previously to match up nonterminal names when possible, changing CamelCase to snake_case.
+However, with Python 3's AST, a reexamination and rewriting of the entire underlying grammar, is warranted.